paulknewton/pi-cloud-frame/README.md

 I am really happy with this frame.
 The display quality is excellent and for the most part, I haven't had any issues with it.

-But there were 2 things that I really miss:
+But there were a few things that I really missed:
-* no icloud support - all of my photos are stored in the icloud, but the only way to sync photos to Nixplay is to copy them to some other supported platform like Dropbox
+* no icloud support - all of my photos are stored in the Apple icloud, but the only way to sync photos to Nixplay is to copy them to some other supported platform like Dropbox

 * no auto-cropping - the frame uses 16:9 aspect ratio while most of my photos are 3:2.
 I have to manually crop these to get them to fit the frame